Andrés Segovia - Classical Guitarist

 He played again in Madrid in 1912, at the Paris Conservatory in 1915, in Barcelona in 1916, and made a successful tour of South America in 1919.
-Segovia’s strength of personality and artistry coupled with new technological advances such as recording, radio, and air travel, allowed him to succeeded in growing the popularity of the classical guitar and himself as a performer over the efforts of other accomplished guitarists of the times.
+Segovia’s strength of personality and artistry coupled with his willingness to embrace new technological advances such as recording, radio, and air travel, allowed him to succeeded in growing the popularity of the classical guitar and himself as a performer over the efforts of other accomplished guitarists of the times.
 His association with other musicians and composer such as Llobet, Tansman, de Falla, Ponce and Villa-Lobos, allowed him to further extend the acceptance of the guitar on the international stage while expanding the repertoire for his instrument.

 After World War II, Segovia began to record more frequently and perform regular tours of Europe and the U.S., a schedule he would maintain for the next thirty years.
-It is at this time that Julian Bream’s journey is cemented and his passion for the classical guitar begins.
+It is at this time that Julian Bream’s journey commences as his passion for the classical guitar begins.

 While Julian’s first attraction to musical sound was from the piano his dad had just bought, the attraction towards the guitar started soon afterwards.
 Then in the following year he hears a recording on a 78 rpm record of the Tárrega tremolo study “Recuerdos de la Alhambra” played by Andrés Segovia.
-He knew then that he would devote his life to recreating that sound and that feeling he felt when he heard that recording.
+He knew then that he would devote his life to recreating that magical sound and the feeling he experienced when he heard that recording.